caribou/caribou/configuring.md

 The various options for configuring controllers.

 * **namespace**
 The namespace prefix where all of the controllers in your site live.
 Defaults to `{project}.controllers`, which means that any controller namespace you want to reference must start with `{project}.controllers.{controller}`.
 Actions are functions inside your controller namespace, so the `index` action inside your `home` controller in the `taiga` project would be found at `taiga.controllers.home/index`.

 * **reload**
 Defaults to true.
 This reloads every action on every request, which is helpful in development when you are modifying them all the time, but you probably want to turn it off in production unless you are modifying your controllers at runtime (which is not suggested for production!)

-* **session-defaults**

-Anything placed into the session-defaults atom will be available in a fresh session created when a user first visits your site.

 ### database

 Any and all information for connecting to a database go in this map.
 Usually the main feature of each environment's config file, it holds a variety of options, some of which are relevant only to certain databases:

 * **classname** -- *required*
 The Java class representing the driver for the database.
 You can't really connect to the db unless there is a class that handles the connection, which there is for every database we have encountered.

 * **subprotocol** -- *required*
 This string represents the subprotocol that is used to connect to the database through the driver.
 Every driver has some specific options (usually only one).

 Current possible values: postgresql, mysql, h2

 * **host** -- *required*
 What host does your database live on?
 For local database development this will most likely be `localhost`, but in many situations this is a remote server.

 * **database** -- *required*
 The actual name of your database.

 * **user** -- *required*
 The user that is being used to access the database.

 * **password** -- *required*
 The password that belongs to the given user.

 * **protocol**
 This is a string representing the mode the database is connected to with, if applicable.
 For instance, H2 can use file access, tcp access or a variety of others.
 Ignore if this does not apply.

 * **path**
 For accessing file based databases, this represents the location of your database on disk.
 Again, only necessary for file based databases.

 #### Some example database configurations